Opto-Réseau believes in giving back to the community

 The Entreprise Enfant Soleil program is a philanthropic certification that allows socially engaged businesses like Opto-Réseau to proudly show their commitment to and financial support for sick children and their families.
 To earn the certification, businesses make a corporate donation to Opération Enfant Soleil and agree to put on various fundraising initiatives to support the cause.

-To give to Opération Enfant Soleil and support hundreds of Quebec’s sick kids as well their parents, go to our online giving page (in French).
+To give to Opération Enfant Soleil and support hundreds of Quebec’s sick kids as well their parents, go to our online donation page.

 Backing new eye care professionals